 Family lawyers can assist in finding the best mode of payment for parties who can’t afford to pay adult child maintenance.
 They can also help parties have reassessments in case Services Australia made miscalculations about adult child maintenance payments.

-Moreover, disputed parties might opt for court procedures like the case study highlighted above.
-JB Solicitors has over 30 years of experience in family law, and has helped clients achieve the best results in their cases.
+We at JB Solicitors have over 30 years of experience in family law, and has helped clients achieve the best results in their cases.
+Our mediation services prove that not only it is cheaper to settle child support matters, but also helps parties reach out-of-court agreements.